hosseinjafar/NoteBookDCETotalBloodAIF/README.md

 ## Winter 2019, Hossein Jafarzadeh
 ### MRI Methods group,

-unofficial, so far i'm learning how to bookdown properly. should update this even it gets real!
+unofficial, so far i'm learning how to bookdown properly. should update this when it gets real!